Yemeni civil war (2014–present): United Nations response

 According to United Nations, more than 3.6 million Yemenis have been displaced in the 5-year-old conflict.
 The World Food Programme, which feeds more than 12 million Yemenis needs more funding to continue the ongoing operations and ramp back up operations in the north.
 Without funding, 30 of 41 major aid programmes in Yemen would close in the next few weeks.

 On 27 September 2020, the United Nations announced that the Iran-backed Houthi rebels and the Hadi government supported by the Saudi-led military coalition, agreed to exchange about 1,081 detainees and prisoners related to the conflict as part of a release plan reached in early 2020.
 The deal stated the release of 681 rebels along with 400 Hadi government forces, which included fifteen Saudis and four Sudanese.
 The deal was finalized after a week-long meeting held in Glion, Switzerland, co-chaired by UN Special Envoy for Yemen, Martin Griffiths.
-The prisoner-swap deal was done by the UN during 2018 peace talks in Sweden and both parties were agreed on several measures including the cease-fire in the strategic port city of Hodeida.
+The prisoner-swap deal was done by the UN during the 2018 peace talks in Sweden which produced the Stockholm Agreement.
+The latter consisted of three major documents.
+The first one suggested the formation of a committee; the second called for the exchange of prisoners; the third aimed at creating the United Nations Mission to support the al-Hodeida Agreement (UNMHA).
+Both parties agreed on several measures including the ceasefire in the strategic port city of Hodeida.
 A prisoner swap deal was made as part of the 2018 peace talks held in Sweden.
 However, the implementation of the plan clashed with military offensives from Houthis and the Saudi-led coalition, which aggravated the humanitarian crisis in Yemen, leaving millions suffering medical and food supply shortages.

-On 7 October 2022, the UN Human Rights Council adopted, without a vote, a futile resolution on Yemen that failed to establish a credible independent and impartial monitoring and accountability mechanism.
-The adoption came a year after the same body rejected the renewal of the mandate for the Group of Eminent Experts (GEE), an international, impartial, and independent body established by the Human Rights Council in 2017 that reported on rights violations and abuses in Yemen.
+On 7 October 2022, the UN Human Rights Council adopted, without a vote, a resolution on Yemen which Human Rights Watch described as futile and failing to establish a credible independent and impartial monitoring and accountability mechanism.
+The adoption came a year after the same body rejected the renewal of the mandate for the Group of Eminent Experts (GEE), which the organization describes as an international, impartial, and independent body established by the Human Rights Council in 2017 that reported on rights violations and abuses in Yemen.